Skaendo/csb-extras/README.md

 These are completely experimental, kludged together and will probably break your system if not entirely blow up your computer.
 No warranty or guarantees are implied or given.

+You will need; libcryptui, python-distutils-extras and docutils installed.
+They are available on https://slackbuilds.org

 USE AT YOUR OWN RISK!

 Now that that is out of the way,